CrystalOnScript/QuickFiction/README.md

 ## Installation

-At this time, Quick Fiction is not available in the Chrome Extension store, however, you can still install it locally in developer mode if you would like to try it out.
+At this time, Quick Fiction is not available in the Chrome Extension store, however, you can still install it locally in developer mode.

 1. Clone the Git Repository to your local machine.
     * More information on Git and cloning can be found here: [Git Basics, Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)